eficode-academy/pretested-integration-handbook/cli/README.md

 ### Integration failed

-* checkout your failed branch: `git checkout DEV-321-something`
+* Checkout your failed branch: `git checkout DEV-321-something`

 * Replay your work on top of master to get the issues/conflicts: `git pull --rebase`

 * Fix the problem - solve the merge conflicts

-* continue with the rebase of code: `git rebase --continue`
+* Continue with the rebase of code: `git rebase --continue`

 * Delete the old pushed branch: `git push origin --delete ready/DEV-321-something`